njustmengfanyu/Telltale/README.md

 pip install -r requirements.txt
 ```

 Step 2: Runing the defense file.
+The example shows a complete implementation using partial backdoor under the combination of CIFAR10+ResNet18 with the trigger being BadNet (white square of size 8 x 8 in the bottom right corner of the image).
+The time to train the model from scratch and collect truncation losses is often of unacceptable length, so we provide truncation loss traces that can be loaded directly.
 ```
 python telltale_defense.py
 ```